 |Blocking Eyes?
 Scared?|

 From expressing different emotions and feelings to signaling attention and orientation, our eyes unconsciously give away various kinds of and very important clues to outside world.
-To put simply - Eyes do or can reveal much more than what a person says (loudly), doesn’t say at all or tries to prove.
+To put simply - Eyes do or can reveal much more than what a person says, doesn’t say at all and tries to prove or disprove.
 From the very first moment of your entry into this world to the last moment you’ve interacted with anybody or even looked your own face into a mirror, eyes have mattered way too much into your life.
+Didn't they?
 Through movements of muscles that surround eye sockets, even blind people convey their emotions e. g. frowning in anger.

 |Eye of Horus (Egyptian God)|